Mr-EmPee/MysticalBarriers/README.md

 1. Execute `/mb modify`

 ## TODO
-- [ ] Create custom walls, atm you can only have a solid wall of a single material
-- [ ] Create particle walls, atm you can only have block walls
 - [ ] Block living entities from passing through a wall
 - [ ] Block mounts from passing through a wall
+- [ ] Create particle walls, atm you can only have block walls